Kilbirnie F.C.: History

 The club was founded in 1874, although it claimed a foundation date of 1865, probably referring to the foundation date a cricket club which may have been the genesis of the football club.
 The earliest reported match for the club is from March 1875.

 The club entered the Scottish Cup for the first time in 1875–76, withdrawing rather than playing a second round replay at Mauchline.
-The club's best run came in its first incarnation came in 1879–80, reaching the fifth round (last 13), having twice taken advantag eof the rule peritting both teams to proceed if the original tie and replay both ended in draws; at the fifth round stage, the club lost to the quasi-professional Dumbarton F.C. side.
+The club's best run came in its first incarnation came in 1879–80, reaching the fifth round (last 13), having twice taken advantage of the rule permitting both teams to proceed if the original tie and replay both ended in draws; at the fifth round stage, the club lost to the quasi-professional Dumbarton F.C. side.
+The same season, the club reached the final of the Ayrshire Cup, but lost 1–0 to Beith after the "roughest game ever played".

 Kilbirnie seems to have gone into abeyance after the 1882–83 tournament.
 The club entered the Scottish Cup for 1883–84 but withdrew before playing its tie with Kilmarnock F.C.; that season the club's Stonyholm Park ground was described as "lately" occupied by the club, which also did not take part in the Ayrshire Cup until 1884.
 When the club reached the Ayrshire Cup final for the first time in 1887, the club was described as "rather brilliant but comparatively new", suggesting a re-foundation, as otherwise the club would have been older than its opponent (Hurlford F.C.).
 The club lost the final 4–0, thanks to with two goals from William Scobie and two from Johnny M'Knight, but gained revenge over Hurlford in the final the following season, at the same venue, helped by having the majority of the 5,000 crowd behind it, including "a large number of the fair sex"; the match ended 4–3, with Morgans on the left wing scoring one goal, plus his cross resulting in an own goal, to make the half-time score 2–2, and two late goals turning the final around.